International Work and Studycamps

 The recreational programme and communal cooking in the International Youth Centre allow participants from all over the world to grow together over the three weeks of the camp.

 International Youth Meetings

-The Sachsenhausen Memorial runs youth meetings with two, three or more nationalities in the Szczypiorski House International Youth Venue.
-We design the programme in close consultation with the organisers.
+The Sachsenhausen Memorial organises bi-, tri- or multinational youth meetings in the International Youth Centre.
+The programme is designed in close cooperation with the organizers.

-Games, excursions and recreational time spent together ensure that participants can get to know each other in a relaxed atmosphere and that the youth meeting is an experience that will long stay with them.
+Games, excursions and time spent together ensure that the participants get to know each other in a relaxed atmosphere.